mbridak/wfd_py_logger/README.md

 As you type the section abbreviation you are presented with a list of all possible sections that start with what you have typed.

 #### DUP checking
-Once you type a complete callsign and press TAB to advance to the next field.
+Once you type a complete callsign and press TAB or SPACE to advance to the next field.
 The callsign is checked against previous callsigns in your log.
-It will list any prior contact made with the band and mode of the contact.
-If the band and mode are the same as the one you are currently using, the listing will be highlighted to alert you that this is a DUP.
+It will list any prior contact made showing the band and mode of the contact.
+If the band and mode are the same as the one you are currently using, the listing will be highlighted, the screen will flash, a bell will sound to alert you that this is a DUP.
+At this point you and the other OP can argue back and forth about who's wrong.
+In the end you'll put your big boy pants on and make a decision if you'll enter the call or not.

 #### Autofill
 If you have worked this person before on another band/mode the program will load the class and section used previously for this call so you will not have to enter this info again.